© 2025 MICHIGAN PUBLIC

 Because these millages primarily apply to non-primary residences, the amount of money a district gets can vary greatly based on the community surrounding it.
 Usually, it is not a majority of their budgets.

-Kelloggsville Public Schools in Kent County, for example, says the millage it's trying to get renewed in this May election makes up about 13% of the district's operating budget.
+Nottawa Community Schools in St. Joseph County, for example, says the millage it's trying to get renewed in August would bring in just over $600,000.
+That’s nearly a quarter of the district's proposed operating budget for the upcoming school year.

-But about half of the per-pupil funding for White Pigeon Community Schools comes from its millage.
-The Jackson County district says that’s partly because the area its schools serve has a lot of non-homestead properties like second homes and farmland.
+But about half of the per-pupil funding for White Pigeon Community Schools comes from its millage, which passed in May.
+The St. Joseph County district says that’s partly because the area its schools serve has a lot of non-homestead properties like second homes and farmland.

 Back to question list.